Adrianiancu1/Tizen-2.3-Galaxy-S3-I9300/README.md

   tizen-2.3-mobile_20150311.3_mobile_target.tar.gz - The Tizen 2.3 firmware

-  tizen-2.3-mobile_20150311.3_mobile_boot.tar.gz - you dont really need this, but its basically the bootloader
+  tizen-2.3-mobile_20150311.3_mobile_boot.tar.gz - its basically the bootloader FOR tizen 2.3

   i9300_emmc_toolbox.zip - Toolbox just in case you brick your device, or you want to go back to Android (I CAN NOT CONFIRM IF GOING BACK TO ANDROID WORKS) https://avalls.dev/i9300-EMMC-GUIDE/Explanation (link from another dev)